SizeCredit/size-solidity/README.md

 After v1.7, the `SizeFactory` also holds the access control for all Size markets.
 A fallback mechanism is still used on individual markets, where roles are first checked on each deployment, and then on the factory contract.
 This means the administrator must take appropriate care to revoke roles both on the factory and on individual markets in case of a privilege de-escalation scenario.
 The benefit of this approach is that existing markets will continue to work as usual even if all accounts have not been granted roles on the SizeFactory contract.
 Note: This change allows the factory access control to act on behalf of a role (e.g., pause a market) but does not grant it the ability to manage roles (grant/revoke).
 Role management in `AccessControl`'s for market is strictly governed by the market-scoped `DEFAULT_ADMIN_ROLE`, which is not overridden by the factory access control, which means, if the admin revokes his role with `renounceRole`, it may not be able to revoke other roles later.

+#### Copy trading

+Since Size v1.6.1, users can copy other users' limit orders.

+- Users can copy borrow/loan offers from other users
+- Users can copy both or a single offer from a single address
+- Users can specify safeguards per copied curve:
+  - min/max APR (safety envelope): if the calculated APR falls outside of this range, the min/max is used instead
+  - min/max tenor: if the requested tenor goes outside of this range, the market order reverts
+- Users can specify offset APRs to be applied to the curves
+- Once a copy offer is set, the user's own offers should be ignored, even if they update them.
+Copy offers have precedence until erased (setting them to null/default vales)

+As an additional safety measure against inverted curves, market orders check that the borrow offer is lower than the user's loan offer for a given tenor.
+This does not prevent the copy address from changing curves in a single multicall transaction and bypassing this check.

+Notes

+1. Copying another account's limit orders introduces the risk of them placing suboptimal rates and executing market orders against delegators, incurring monetary losses.
+Only trusted addresses should be copied.
+2. The max/min params from the `copyLimitOrder` method are not global max/min for the user-defined limit orders; they are specific to copy offers.
+Once the copy address offer is no longer valid, max/min guards for mismatched curves will not be applied.
+The only reason to stop market orders is in the event of "self arbitrage," i.e., for a given tenor, when the borrow curve >= lending curve, since these users could be drained by an attacker by borrowing high and lending low in a single transaction.
+3. The offset APR parameters are not validated and can cause market orders reverts depending on the final APR result

 #### Authorization

 Users can authorize other operator accounts to perform specific actions or any action on their behalf on any market (per chain) through a new `setAuthorization` method called on the `SizeFactory` introduced in v1.7.
 This enables users to delegate all Size functionalities to third parties, enabling more complex strategies and automations.